Membership Application FAQs

 To apply for professional membership, submit either:

 Regional publications do not qualify for professional membership.
-If you submit short articles (fewer than 1,000 words or so), submit more articles.
+If you submit short articles (fewer than 700 words or so), submit more articles.
 Submissions should be from at least two markets.
+Note: Staff-written clips from a job at an established media company can be considered for the qualifying credentials of applicants for professional membership who are establishing a full-time freelance career.

 The applicant’s own self-published books will not be considered unless you can demonstrate the notable quality of the book via extraordinary sales or reviews.